MichaelSchneeberger/do-notation/README.md

 1. AST traversal: Traverse the AST of the generator function to inspect all statements.
 2. Yield operation: When an yield operations is encountered, define an nested function containing the remaining statements.
 This nested function is then called within the `flat_map` method call.
 3. If-else statements: If an if-else statement is encountered, traverse its AST to inspect all statements.
-If an yield statement is found, the nested function for the `flat_map` method oncludes the rest of the if-else statement and the remaining statements of the generator function.
+If an yield statement is found, the nested function for the `flat_map` method includes the rest of the if-else statement and the remaining statements of the generator function.

 ## Decorator Implementation